Atharva-M1/Machine-Learning-Work/README.md

 # Machine-Learning-Work
-Open-source repository of ML Colaboratory notebooks demonstrating a broad spectrum of models and algorithms
+This repository curates a collection of Colaboratory notebooks I developed throughout my college semesters.
+The notebooks showcase a comprehensive range of machine learning models and algorithms, providing a valuable resource for students and practitioners alike.This repository curates a collection of Colaboratory notebooks I developed throughout my college semesters.
+The notebooks showcase a comprehensive range of machine learning models and algorithms, providing a valuable resource for students and practitioners alike.